CAFAudit/audit-service/caf-audit-service-container/README.md

 ##### CAF\_AUDIT\_SERVICE\_API\_CONFIG\_PATH

 The path to the directory containing the config.properties which can be used as an alternative means of specifying the environment variables. e.g. .\config-props

+##### CAF\_LOG\_LEVEL

+The logging level for the CAF Audit Web Service. e.g. DEBUG

+The Logging levels supported are:

+* WARN
+* ERROR
+* INFO
+* TRACE
+* DEBUG
+* ALL

+A default logging level of INFO is applied if this environment variable is not configured.

+<br></br>

 ## Audit Service Links